braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/calendar/rokt_calendar.md

 # Rokt Calendar

-{:.subintro}
-[Rokt Calendar](https://www.rokt.com/rokt-calendar/) is a dynamic calendar marketing technology that enables brands to push 1:1 events and promotional communications in the form of calendar events and notifications.
+> [Rokt Calendar](https://www.rokt.com/rokt-calendar/) is a dynamic calendar marketing technology that enables brands to push 1:1 events and promotional communications in the form of calendar events and notifications.

 The Braze and Rokt Calendar integration allows your Rokt Calendar subscribers and their data to be pushed to Braze via Braze webhook.
 You can then use this data in Braze Canvases for journey targeting and audience segmentation using any of the following custom [Rokt Calendar attributes](#audience-segmentation).